 What are any recommendations for course improvements?

-Are there any obstacles you encountered during the class that hindered achieving learning objectives?
+Did you encounter any obstacles during the class that hindered achieving learning objectives?

 What are the strengths of the course?

-How did this course enrich your understanding of the subject matter?
+How did this course enrich each student’s understanding of the subject matter?

 What are three specific ways the course materials and instructor supported student learning?